-Is your dog sensitive to touch?
-Many dogs have sensitive areas where they would rather not be handled.
-Many different things can influence a dog’s level of comfort with being touched.
+Several factors can influence a dog’s comfort level with being touched.
 Here are a few examples:

 - The dog’s nails were cut to the quick.
 Cutting a dog’s nails too close (which usually results in bleeding) is very painful.
-The next time someone tries to lift and hold a paw, the dog may anticipate pain.
+So the next time someone tries to lift and hold a paw, the dog might anticipate pain.

-- The dog was badly matted or overdue for a grooming.
-If his coat was in poor condition, his hair may have been pulled during grooming.
-Because they pull on the skin, mats themselves can become painful.
+- The dog was badly matted or overdue for grooming.
+If their coat was in poor condition, their hair might have been pulled during grooming.
+Plus, mats themselves can become painful because they pull on the skin.

 - There was a lack of socialization as a puppy.
 This is a common reason why some dogs don’t enjoy touch as much as they would if they had been properly socialized and handled when they were younger.